ivn-m/school_district_analysis/README.md

 ### Changes to school summary
 By removing the faulty 9th grade reading and math scores, this caused the average scores for Thomas High School to increase-- which is reasonable considering the scores for the 9th graders were low.
+The total number of students passsing math from Thomas High School including the 9th graders was 1525, whereas excluding them the total count of 10th-12th graders passing math was 1094.
+Similarly, the total number of students passsing reading from Thomas High School including the 9th graders was 1591, whereas excluding them the total count of 10th-12th graders passing math was 1139.
+This change in turn had a consequence on the percentage of students passing math and reading.
+After excluding the 9th graders, 93.19% of 10th-12th graders in Thomas High School were passing math, and 97.02% were passing reading.
+Before exlciong the 9th graders,

 The following are the average math and reading scores for Thomas High School with and without the 9th graders part of the calculation: